Value-Function-based Sequential Minimization for Bi-level Optimization: Theoretical Analysis

-In Table~\ref{table conditions}, we present the comparison among existing methods and our BVFSM, including the convergence results, conditions required for convergence, whether it needs the LLC condition, whether it can be extended to BLO with constraints and pessimistic BLO, respectively for each method.
-It can be seen that under mild assumptions, BVFSM is able to obtain convergence without LLC restrictive in real tasks, and be applied in problems with constraints and pessimistic BLO, which is not available by other methods.
+It can be seen that under mild assumptions, BVFSM is able to achieve {asymptotic} convergence without the LLC restriction, and be applied in BLO with constraints and pessimistic BLO, which is not available by other methods.
+In addition, as shown in Theorem~\ref{thm}, our asymptotic convergence is obtained from the epiconvergence property, which is a stronger result than solely asymptotic~convergence.